fbpx

 Missa do Galo is much like Catholic Mass services in other countries, but Portuguese churches do have one unique tradition.
 At one point, the priest presents an image of the baby Jesus, and worshippers come to the front of the church to kiss it.

 When the family returns home from Midnight Mass, children believe that Pai Natal, or Father Christmas, has visited.
-Pai Natal bears a close resemblance to Santa Claus in North America, including his red, fur-trimmed suit and full white beard.
-After children discover their presents, everyone celebrates the holiday into the early morning hours.
+Pai Natal closely resembles Santa Claus in North America, including his red, fur-trimmed suit and full white beard.
+After children discover their Christmas gifts, everyone celebrates the holiday into the early morning hours.

-On Christmas Day, families often wake up late and then open gifts together.
+On Christmas Day, December 25th, families often wake up late and open Christmas presents together.
 Children may open one or two gifts the night before, but adults usually wait.
-After everything has been unwrapped, the family eats lunch together—usually leftovers from the night before.
+After unwrapping everything, the family eats lunch together—usually leftovers from the night before.

-Normally, Christmas Day is quieter and more relaxed than Christmas Eve, and many people return to their regular work schedule on December 26, as Boxing Day is not celebrated in Portugal.
+Typically, December 25 is quieter and more relaxed than Christmas Eve for most families.
+Loved ones spend the day together watching Christmas movies and socializing.
+Many people return to their regular work schedule on December 26.

 The Portuguese have a number of unique Christmas traditions as well as more common customs that are similar to those in other countries.
-They include:
+Let’s explore some common Christmas traditions in Portugal.

 Presépios displays